Archay/hello-world/README.md

 # hello-world
-This is a bunch of random shit I mad to try to learn Java
+This is a bunch of random shit I made to try to learn Java